wharfkit/wallet-plugin-ledger/README.md

 A Ledger hardware wallet plugin for use within the `@wharfkit/session` library.

+### IN DEVELOPMENT

+We do not recommend using this plugin at this time.

 ## Overview

 This plugin allows users to interact with their Ledger hardware wallet to sign transactions on supported blockchains.
 It supports various connection methods including WebUSB, WebHID, WebBLE, and node-hid (for Node.js environments).